 Details of the Sistine Chapel, Michelangelo’s masterpiece, have also been restored.
 Thanks to this work, Jesse became blind.
 This happened because the restorers removed the dirt accumulated on the frescoes to eventually reach its deeper layers, which altered the repairs that Michelangelo himself had made.
 The work has generated controversy, many found it incredible, but other experts disagreed.
 According to them, it would be strange to suppose that the artist had painted his characters without eyes.

 5. Oh, Jesus!

-In the first decade of the twentieth century, the Spanish painter and professor Elías García Martinez produced the artwork Ecce Homo, in which he represents Jesus with a crown of thorns.
+In the first decade of the 20th century, the Spanish painter and professor Elías García Martinez produced the artwork Ecce Homo, in which he represents Jesus with a crown of thorns.
 The work is a fresco that stands in the Sanctuary of Mercy of Borja, Spain.
-No one has ever paid much attention to the work until 2012, when a parishioner Cecilia Gimenez, at the time aged 82, decided to restore the work.
+No one had ever paid much attention to the work until 2012, when a parishioner Cecilia Gimenez, at the time aged 82, decided to restore the work.
 The result was disastrous.
-After this episode, the town of few inhabitants and the restorer became famous.
+After this episode, the town of a few inhabitants and the restorer became famous.
 After all, the work has become a meme, lovingly dubbed Ecce Meme.